S&P 500, Dow, and Nasdaq Reach Record Highs Amid AI and Chip Stock Rally

 Key Facts

-- Goldman Sachs has raised its S&P 500 target, citing strong earnings and AI-driven optimism.
+- Goldman Sachs raised its S&P 500 target to 8,000, citing AI and earnings growth, and rejected comparisons to past market bubbles.

-- Speculative fervor in the market is reported as high but not at levels indicating an imminent major pullback.
+- Speculative activity is reported as high but not at levels indicating an imminent major market pullback.

 What Happened